MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 # New-CsTeamsVoiceApplicationsPolicy

 ## SYNOPSIS
 Creates a new teams voice applications policy.
-TeamsVoiceApplications policy governs what permissions the supervisors/users have over auto attendants and callqueues.
+TeamsVoiceApplications policy governs what permissions the supervisors/users have over Auto Attendants and Call Queues.

 ## SYNTAX